ReclaimerShawn/Xbox-360-Trainers/Reclaimer Shawn's RE5 Mod Tool/README.md

 4) Place the nativeXenon folder in the same directory as your Resident Evil 5 game.
 This is only possible if your game is in .XEX format

 # Known Glitches
+* If you don't click Enable Tool before using any of the cheats, the tool won't work.
+Push the button.
 * The character editor may take changing the chapter, saving and exiting a few times before your characters are actually changed.

 # NOTICE